bioinformatics-training/intro-machine-learning-2018/docs/03-logistic-regression.md

 ### Polynomial regression

 In general, linear models will not be appropriate for a large variety of datasets, particularly when the variables of interest are nonlinear.
-We can instead try to fit more complex models, such as a quadratic functions, which have the following form:
+We can instead try to fit more complex models, such as a quadratic function, which has the following form:

 $y = m_1 x + m_2 x^2 + c,$